Meråker Line: Electrification and upgrades

+Electric Class 73 trainset at the terminus at Storlien.

 Previously, the historical lack of electrification has been described as the "missing green link" in using the Meråker Line for intermodal transport for shipping out of Trondheim.
 The line could also act as a secondary line for fish exports from Northern Norway to the continent.
 The steep gradient between Gudå and Storlien is prohibitive for a single diesel locomotive and requires a booster engine, and thus would be more economical using electric traction.
 These issues limit cargo hauling on the line to lumber trains.

 Proposals for electrification of the Meråker Line have been made since the 1940s.
 By then the Swedish side had been electrified.
 This was initially desired also by NSB in an effort to cut the high operating costs of steam trains.
 However, lines with higher traffic received priority.
 By 1971 the last steam trains were retired and issue of electrification for marginal lines were shelved.
 Electrification was pressed by regional bodies from 1978 and 1992, and then again from the 2000s.
 This time the issue was successful and in 2013 the Parliament of Norway approved the electrification of the Meråker Line and the section from Trondheim to Steinkjer.

 Installation of centralized traffic control is scheduled to take place as part of nationwide implementation of European Train Control System, which itself is scheduled to be completed within 2023.
 Increasing capacity and efficiency on the line requires more and longer passing tracks, especially for longer freight trains.
 One component of this, the passing loop at Gudå Station, has been proposed to be lengthened.
 To allow trains to run from the Meråker Line directly northward on the Nordland Line, a wye has been proposed to be built at Hell Station, as all regular freight trains on the line come from the north.

-The electrification of the line began in 2023, and as of October 2024, the project will be complete in December 2025.
+The electrification of the line began in 2023, and was completed in 2025.
+Related to the electrification were plans to begin operating overnight sleeping car trains from Trondheim to Stockholm, especially in regards to the FIS Nordic World Ski Championships 2025 that was to be held in Trondheim, but the electrification was not completed in time.
+After electrification was completed in the autumn of 2025, the Norwegian Railway Directorate turned down submissions from Norrtåg and SJ Norway to operate new lines from Trondheim to Sundsvall and Stockholm respectively, claiming that the potential market for it was too small.
+In November 2025, Snälltåget announced they were considering whether to extend their existing Malmö-Storlien line to Trondheim; they would have to confirm their plans to the Norwegian Railway Directorate 18 months in advance before extending it.